Strawberry Salsa with Pie Crust Chips

 Before they’re baked, the pie crust chips are buttered and sprinkled with cinnamon sugar.
 They’re cooked in a hot oven for just a few minutes and they become crunchy, like chips…but better.

-The salsa itself is the easiest thing to prepare.
+The Strawberry Salsa itself is the easiest thing to prepare.
 Simply toss the diced strawberries with some orange juice and thawed frozen limeade.
 I also sprinkled the berries with sugar because the salsa wasn’t sweet enough for my liking.
 I give a range in the recipe, so sugar to your taste!

 My advice: have a few bites and then walk away from the bowl.
 Seriously, I don’t think I’ve ever said “Hmmm, I think I’ll just go have a bowl of fruit,” but I almost ate the entire thing!